core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

      Otherwise, the second element of the CBOR sequence MUST NOT be present, in which case the proxy forwards the unicast request solely based on the addressing information TARGET_1 according to which the request has been sent to.

-   The client will be able to communicate individually with the server that originated the response, by sending a follow-up unicast request to the proxy at the specified addressing information TARGET, according to which the proxy forwards the request to that server.
+   The client will be able to communicate individually with the origin server that generated the response, by sending a follow-up unicast request to the proxy at the specified addressing information TARGET, according to which the proxy forwards the request to that server.
 This is further specified in {{sec-reverse-proxies-client-side}}.
-An example is provided in {{sec-reverse-proxies-examples-ex1}} and {{sec-reverse-proxies-examples-ex2}}.
+Examples are provided in {{sec-reverse-proxies-examples-ex1}} and {{sec-reverse-proxies-examples-ex2}}.

 * As a second possible case, the proxy stands in only for the whole group of servers, but not for the individual servers in the group.
 That is, the origin client can reach the individual servers directly, without recourse to the proxy.

-   In such a case, within a response forwarded back to the client, the value of the Reply-From Option specifies an addressing information TARGET that is directly associated with the origin server that originated the response.
+   In such a case, within a response forwarded back to the client, the value of the Reply-From Option specifies an addressing information TARGET that is directly associated with the origin server that generated the response.
 In particular, the proxy sets the option value as follows.
    * The CRI present as first element of the CBOR sequence specifies the addressing information TARGET, such that a unicast request reaches the origin server if sent according to TARGET.
 The second element of the CBOR sequence MUST NOT be present.

    The client will be able to use that information for sending a follow-up unicast request directly to that server, i.e., bypassing the proxy.
 This is further specified in {{sec-reverse-proxies-client-side}}.
 An example is provided in {{sec-reverse-proxies-examples-ex3}}.